ch3coohlink/editor/editor/goal.md

   - [ ] automatic cli scroll when scrolled to end
 - design fault
   - should use path to save file node
-  - display edge name seems useless
+  - display name on edge seems useless